eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ### Motivation

-Verifiable Credentials enable a holder to present claims directly to a Relying Party (RP) without the involvement or knowledge of the `Credential Issuer`.
+Verifiable Credentials enable a holder to present claims directly to a Verifier without the involvement or knowledge of the `Credential Issuer`.
 The Credential Issuance Protocol (CIP) provides an interoperable mechanism for parties (potential holders) to request credentials from a `Credential Issuer.` The protocol is designed to handle use cases where credentials can automatically be issued and where a manual workflow is required.